Kumopascaline/CredPal-s-Credit-Ecosystem/README.md

 ## Conclusion

 The analysis demonstrates that CredPal's model is primed for growth, specifically in regions where consumer demand and saving discipline align.
 By leveraging these insights, CredPal can potentially drive merchant sales growth beyond its current 23% average.
 ---
+## GitHub Repository Description: CredPal Consumer Analytics

+This repository contains a data analysis project focused on **Unlocking Consumer Patterns** for **CredPal’s** global credit ecosystem.
+Using predictive analytics and descriptive modeling, the project identifies key regions for market expansion by analyzing the interplay between income, spending behavior, and financial discipline.

+---

+## Technical Setup: How to Run

+To interact with the visualizations and replicate the findings:

+* **Software Requirements**: You will need **Tableau Desktop** (v2023.1 or later) or a **Tableau Public** account.
+* **Opening the Workbook**:
+1. Download the `.twbx` file from this repository.
+2. Open the file in Tableau to view the **Overall Dashboard**.

+*
+**Data Source**: The analysis is based on regional consumer financial data covering income, expenditure, savings rates, and product preferences.

+---

+## Repository Structure

+*
+`CredPal_Analysis.twbx`: The primary Tableau workbook containing all sheets and the final dashboard.

+* `data/`: (Optional) Folder containing the raw datasets used for the analysis.
+*
+`images/`: Exported PNGs of key charts, such as the **Income vs. Expenditure** scatter plot.

 **Would you like me to help you write the technical "How to Run" section or draft the GitHub repository description?**